Cloudistics/REST-API/README.md

 * **Notes:**

   * Optional fields in the request are "description", "addTags", "removeTags", "addDisks" and "removeDisks".
   * Networking "type" options are "Virtual Networking", "Node-Only" or "Bridged".
 If virtual networking is chosen, "vnetUuid" is required and "firewallProfileUuid" is optional.
+If "Node-Only" or "Bridged" networking is chosen, "vnetUuid" and "firewallProfileUuid" cannot be included.
   * With multiple vNICs included in the existing networks, networks to add, and boot order, the name must start with "vNIC".
 For example, "vNIC 1".
   * When adding a disk, the name provided must be the same used when including it in the boot order.
 The diskUuid property should not be set in the boot order for disks being added.
   * When deleting a disk, only the uuid is required and the disk must not be included in the boot order.